 Research question, theory, cases, corpus boundaries, interpretation, final claims

-The standard is simple: if the work shapes the argument, you must understand and defend it.
-If the work is repetitive, procedural, or technical, the tool can help, but you still verify the result.
+The standard is simple.
+If the work shapes the argument, you have to understand and defend it.
+For repetitive or procedural tasks, the tool can help.
+Verification is still on you.